nhan123lise/leukocyte-classification/PROJECT_REPORT.md

 ![Confusion Matrix - Test Set](outputs/figures/confusion_matrix_test.png)

 *Figure 5: Confusion matrix showing near-perfect classification on test set.
-Only 2 basophil images were misclassified as neutrophils.*
+Only 2 images were misclassified: one basophil and one lymphocyte, both predicted as neutrophils.*

 ### 3.2 Per-Class Performance